 Mechatronic systems support the driver and provide feedback about the current vehicle dynamics in modern vehicles.
 Our company is successful in the development auf such mechatronic systems since more than a decade.

 Our controls for electro-mechanical and -hydraulic steering systems meet highest requirements on driving safety and steering feel.
 By this we had serious impact on the development of electrical steering systems by using optimal controllers.
-These were tested in experiments successfully and are deployed in serial products.
+These were tested successfully in experiments and are now deployed in serial products.
 We program new tools for the design of modern steering systems.
 With these it is possible to design the shape of orifices of steering valves optimally or to determine optimal values for gear ratios or inertias for superposition steering systems.
-With our own hardware-in-the-loop systems we test EPS-actuators and new algorithms for steering feel.
+With our own hardware-in-the-loop (HiL)-systems we test EPS-actuators and new algorithms for steering feel.

 For modern electrical vehicles we have developed models and software for energy management (recuperation).